kyma-project/kyma/docs/kyma/04-02-local-deployment.md

   From a release - k3s
   </summary>

-  1. Provision a Kubernetes cluster on Minikube.
+  1. Provision a Kubernetes cluster on k3s.
 Run:

      ```bash
      kyma provision k3s